fieldtrip/website/tutorial/sourcemodel.md

     cfg.coordsys = 'ctf';
     mri          = ft_volumerealign(cfg, mri);

+#### Optional step: Include headshape information

+If you have collected additional information about the location of headposition markers (for example by means of the Polhemus), you can refine your alignment accordingly.
+For this you can use **[ft_read_headshape](https://github.com/fieldtrip/fieldtrip/blob/release/ft_read_headshape.m)** and **[ft_volumerealign](https://github.com/fieldtrip/fieldtrip/blob/release/ft_volumerealign.m)** with method 'headshape' to either automatically or interactively rotate, scale and translate the mri until it matches the recorded headshape best.
+In this example we use information about the headshape for illustration even though it does not add additional information beyond the mri.
+The output will contain an updated transformation matrix.

+  hs = ft_read_headshape('Subject01.shape');

+  %first align to headshape automatically cfg                       = [];
+  cfg.method                = 'headshape';
+  cfg.headshape.headshape   = hs;
+  cfg.headshape.icp         = 'yes';
+  cfg.headshape.interactive = 'no';
+  mri                       = ft_volumerealign(cfg,mri);

+  %second call, but this time interactive to check result and potentially perform manual correction. cfg.headshape.interactive = 'yes';
+  mri                       = ft_volumerealign(cfg,mri);

+{% include markup/danger %}
+Note that it really only makes sense to take additional information into account for alignment if it is congruent with the data acquisition. for example if you record information about the headposition markers such as fiducials and nasion marker, make sure they correspond to how those positions were tracked during the MEG session.
+{% include markup/end %}

 #### 3. Preparation of the anatomical MRI: reslicing

 This step reslices the anatomical volume in a way that voxels will be isotropic.
 We use 1 mm resolution and we specify the dimension as 256X256X256, because this is the format which FreeSurfer works with.
+Note that this will also affect the transformation matrix, which is why we save it to file only after the reslicing.

     cfg            = [];
     cfg.resolution = 1;